 In particular, my eyes and my fingers require stricter pacing than the rest of me, especially because I like to be on the computer working on this website or on my books.

-Sometimes I break up the time by engaging in an alternative healing technique such as EFT tapping.
+Sometimes I break up the time by engaging in a self healing technique such as EFT tapping.
 Sometimes, I lie down and listen to a subliminal CD.

 But sometimes, I can alternate by preparing the next meal, or washing up after the previous one.
 I can then return to using my eyes or fingers for a little longer.